Abdel Wahid bin Yazid el-Iskandarani: Contact with Abd ar-Rahman II

 The Andalusian historian Ibn Hayyan Al-Qurtubi mentions, among the virtues of the chamberlain’s morals, Isa bin Shuhayd, his good deeds with Abdel Wahid bin Yazid, and says:“Who is famous for his action regarding Abdel Wahid bin Yazid el-Iskandarani, for he came to Andalusia as a polite and pleasant young man.
 He used to sing some songs according to the sects of Islam.”
 Then he clung to the rope of Ibn Shuhayd, who was the companion of Emir Abd ar-Rahman ibn al-Hakam, but he did not do well with him.
 He said to him: Stop singing at all, for it makes you suspicious in our opinion.
 Be careful with your etiquette and pay attention to your luck, for you have qualities that attract your hyena!
-So Abdel Wahid did that, and sticked with Isa.
+So Abdel Wahid did that, and stuck with Isa.
 So Isa gave Abdel Wahid's information to Emir Abd ar-Rahman, and brought it to him, and he struck him as Isa had described to him, so his soul accepted Abdel Wahid, and his luck moved him, so he lowered his status and strengthened his privacy, until he regretted it and became comfortable with it.
 Then he used him and transferred him to positions of service until he gave him authority in the city, then he promoted him as a Vizier and gave him leadership. ".From this text it becomes clear to us that Abdel Wahid ibn Yazid el-Iskandarani came to Cordoba at the beginning of the reign of Prince Abd ar-Rahman II.
 He was an extroverted speaker, inclined to literature, and used to sing a bit.
 He contacted the chamberlain Isa ibn Shuhayd, who was known for his talent and intelligence, and he advised him to refrain from singing and to just continue with literature, el-Iskandarani complied with the advice of the chamberlain, whom he trusted, and gained a high position with him.
 In turn, he brought him to Prince Abd ar-Rahman al-II, who admired him and lowered his status, and made him one of his own.
 Then he entrusted him with the plan of the owner of the city in the metropolis of Cordoba, and after that he promoted him to become his vizier and gain leadership.